ahmadmokaddam/revaelver/README.md

+10.22
+Whats New :
+.
+Note : If you install ipa or TrollStore on a jailbroken device, you must disable the Tweaks from the application before starting.

+.
+Latest update compatibility WhatsApp 24.3.76.
+.
+Update features.
+.
+Added support via USDT.
+.
+Fix disabling internet.
+.
+Fix unlimited sending status.

 10.21
 Whats New :
 .
 Note : If you install ipa or TrollStore on a jailbroken device, you must disable the Tweaks from the application before starting.